virasak/angular-elm/README.md

-# Angular directive for Elm module
+# AngularJS directive for Elm module

-This is the **simplest** angular directive that can reuse Elm module.
+This is the **simplest** AngularJS directive that can reuse plain old Elm module in AngularJS application.

  * for `Elm.fullscreen`, add elm directive as an attribute of body element.